 Program Admission and Application

-This program is designed for current high school juniors (Class of 2024).
+This program is designed for current high school students.
 Admission is based on an application process, with specific consideration given to academic performance.

 The cost of the program is $100.

 Interested students must apply by May 26, 2023.

 For additional questions, email us at

 School of Computing

 Dr. Huzaifa’s teaching interests include robotics, control, and dynamics and his research interests include legged locomotion, social robotics, control systems, and dynamics.
 He has many research publications to his credit and several academic honors and awards, including Best Talk on Controls and Decision at CSL Student Conference 2019, and Alumni Teaching Fellowship at University of Illinois at Urbana-Champaign .
 In his free time, he enjoys engineering outreach, reading books on history and biographies, being outdoors and singing.